• Blog

 Written by admin

-Flying Insects wasp nest removal, wasp stings, wasps 2 Comments
+Countries wasp nest removal, wasp stings 2 Comments

 Wasps are most active in the warm summer months.
 In Ireland, the Common Wasp and German Wasp cause the most annoyance and painful stings.
 Even with their special yellow and black body, they can still be confused with hornets, although hornets are not as common in this country, they can still bite and sting you.